CumulusNetworks/docs/content/cumulus-linux-515/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

 ```

 {{%notice note%}}
-- The `nv show interface rates` command and `nv show interface <interface-id> rates` command only support interfaces configured with NVUE.
 - The `nv show interface <interface-id> rates` command only supports a range of interfaces with the filter option; for example, `nv show interface rates --filter "Interface=swp1|Interface=swp2"`.
 {{%/notice%}}